faye31/HelloSpringMVC/README.md

 2. db and table:
 Before you run this tutorial, you need to create a database with HelloSpringMVC/WebContent/WEB-INF/pages/demo.sql
+Besides, you also need to modify the db connection link and mysql's login info:
+HelloSpringMVC/src/jdbc.properties
+HelloSpringMVC/generatorConfig.xml

 If you got any problem, pls create issues here.
 Many Thanks!